NamrataGaikwad25/NamrataGaikwad25/README.md

 ---

 ## 🌸 About Me
-I am **Namrata Gaikwad**, a **Computer Engineering student** with a strong foundation in **Web Development, Data Structures & Algorithms, and Software Engineering principles**.
-I am passionate about solving real-world problems through technology and building impactful solutions.
-I am currently exploring **AI/ML** and **DevOps** while continuously improving my skills through practical projects and collaborations.
+I am **Namrata Gaikwad**, a **Computer Engineering student** Motivated and detail-oriented Computer Science student with a strong interest in creating user-focused and efficient software applications.
+Experienced in developing dynamic interfaces and working on real-world projects that enhance both functionality and user experience.
+Quick to learn new technologies and tools, with a commitment to continuous improvement and practical problem-solving.
+Eager to contribute to innovative projects in a collaborative and challenging environment.

 > **⚡ Motto:** _“Keep building, keep learning, keep growing.”_